Personal Injury Basics Attorney in Glendale, California

 View Transcript

 Los Angeles, CA personal injury attorney Narbeh Shirvanian talks about California personal injury demand letters.
-The initiation of settling cases involves dispatching a settlement demand letter to the insurance company, guided by CCP Section 999’s specifications for an effective policy limit settlement demand.
-The primary objective is to attain the highest compensation possible for clients, often aligning with the policy limit.
+He discusses that the settlement process begins with the preparation and submission of a settlement demand letter to the insurance company.
+In California, this procedure is guided by CCP Section 999, which outlines the requirements for an effective policy limit demand.
+The primary objective is to secure the maximum compensation available under the at-fault party’s insurance policy.

 More Videos From This Lawyer